10 Icons of Manitoba's North

 Wekusko Falls, Snow Lake

-While October and November are considered peak polar bear season in Churchill, there is opportunity to view these northern icons in summer, too.
-During the warmer summer months of July and August, polar bears are often solitary and low-key—you may spot them on a town and area tour hanging in the rocks along some of the coastal roads.
+While October and November are considered peak polar bear season in Churchill, there is opportunity to view these northern icons in summer too.
+During the warmer summer months of July and August, polar bears are often solitary and low-key, meaning you may spot them hanging in the rocks along some of the coastal roads.
 Lazy Bear Expeditions' Ultimate Bears and Beluga Summer Adventure and Journey to Fireweed Island, offers large boat excursions up the Hudson Bay coast, offering the best chance to view bears along the coastline from the water.
-Churchill Wild offers summer polar bear viewings at two of their fly-in wilderness lodges.
+Churchill Wild offers summer polar bear viewings at their fly-in wilderness lodges.

 Wolf Mural, Thompson